sgelbart/user-groups/SPEAKERS-AND-TOPICS.md

 they can use this file to see speakers who have ready-made presentations, so they can more quickly and easily find a presenter.

+Please add your own topics and a speaker bio in the sections below.

+To prevent you from getting speaking requests for old/stale presentations, please only add topics that are either timeless (e.g., algorithms), or topics for which you intend to keep up-to-date slide decks.

 ## Topics, Speaker

 * Productive Programmer, Luke Crouch